-The first season of the Individual League will also commence on 1st January 2011.
+The third season of the online team league and the first season of the online Individual League concluded on 17th December 2011.

 After some adjustments, awarding draws in unplayed games, the winners of the online team league, taking the GoGoD shield, were Central London Go Club A.